What parents need to know about Minecraft

 Reporting functions

-It's worth noting that Minecraft will not ban other players for swearing or profanity – they'll only take action when offensive messages cross into things like hate speech, or being threatening.
+Minecraft will not ban other players for swearing or profanity – they'll only take action when offensive messages cross into things like hate speech, or threats.

 Spot something that doesn't look quite right?
 You can email librarian@parentzone.org.uk to submit comments and feedback.